 Similar to term insurance plans ULIPs too have a life cover associated with the plan.
 The life cover is the sum assured.
 But only a part of the death benefit.
 Death benefit works very differently in ULIPs.

-Let’s take the example of Invest 4G ULIP plan from Canara HSBC OBC Life to see how sum assured works in different ways under the same plan.
+Let’s take the example of Invest 4G ULIP plan from Canara HSBC Life to see how sum assured works in different ways under the same plan.

 Death Benefit vs Sum Assured